-Get to know Steve Brazil, Technical Support Engineer
+Get to know Steve Brazil, Software Engineer

 Charlie Zeman, Call Center Supervisor stated, "Steve joined Mazak Optonics with laser field service experience which he has combined with enthusiastic problem-solving skills.
 He brings a friendly and energetic approach to problem-solving and is relentless in resolving a problem to a successful outcome.
 I am glad to say Steve is on the Mazak Call Center team."

 Learn more about Steve Brazil and his role as a Technical Support Engineer.

 “I have an associate’s degree in automotive and worked in the automotive industry for about 5 years doing preventative maintenance and minor repairs.”

 “I worked as an installer and service technician at a different laser manufacturer for a year and a half.
 Installations and service were great because it was instant gratification of building the machines then watching them run, it was satisfying.”

 “I also worked as a welder and fabricator for the railroad for about 2 years.
 When trains derail or become damaged, the parts were not readily available so I would weld fabricated parts directly to the freight cars.
 This can be dangerous because many of those freight cars can be carrying combustible materials inside them which could be ignited and have detrimental effects.
 I would repair these trains so they can travels across the country safely.”

 “I am a technical support engineer.
 My responsibilities include troubleshooting, diagnosing machine alarms, providing quotes for preventative maintenance and service repairs and also assisting with verifying parts needed for service work.
 Technical support calls can have a quick turnaround, within 5 – 10 minutes, but other times it is more advanced, requiring further communication with the customer.”